bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfLamps_29tB4ms5f55RLnGgTQOHCX/Documentation.md

-Number of lamps a signal is composed of.
+Number of lamps the signal is composed of.